bayareawebpro/deploy-bot/README.md

 ENVOYER_STAGING_URL=https://staging.app.com
 ```

-#### Update Command BuiltIn
+### Built-In Updater
-Install it un-compiled on your server and run `deploybot update` to pull in your latest changes.
+Install it un-compiled on your server and run `deploybot update` to pull in your latest changes and update dependencies.
 ```
 deploybot update
 ```